lucia-auth/lucia/documentation/docs/03_adapters/prisma.md

 ## Overview

-An adapter to use with Prisma (for SQL based database).
+An adapter to use with Prisma (for SQL databases).

 ```ts
 import prisma from "@lucia-sveltekit/adapter-supabase";